LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency

-0.06in {\bf \hypertarget{6F_section} {F. Possible URLLC Configurations:}} Leveraging \thesystem, we can obtain the latency variation across all possible configurations.
-This enables us to evaluate 1) whether a given latency can be achieved with specific system conditions and 2) the proportion of configurations that can achieve a given latency with a specified reliability.
-Such capabilities empower network operators to assess the system’s inherent bottlenecks while selecting the most suitable hardware combinations and support service providers in designing URLLC-oriented devices to meet the latency requirements.
+Leveraging the configuration analyzer, we can obtain the latency variation across possible configurations.
+This enables us to evaluate 1) whether a given latency can be achieved with specific system conditions and 2) the set of configurations that can achieve a given latency with a specified reliability.
+The definition of reliability follows the 3GPP standard~\cite{3GPP-TR-38.913-version-18} and is described in~\cref{sec:analyzer}.
+Such capabilities empower network operators to assess the system's inherent bottlenecks while selecting the most suitable hardware combinations and support service providers in designing URLLC-oriented devices to meet the latency requirements.